Kola0o0/algorithm-5/README.md

-algorithm
+Algorithm
 =========

-Repository to implement by hand some nifty algorithms in different languages.
+Repository to implement by hand some nifty algorithms and data structures in different languages.

+TODO
+- Dijkstra
+- Fibonnaci Heap